Romanesque Architecture and the Top 15 Romanesque Buildings

 Photo by Benh Lieu Song from flickr

 Earlier in the Romanesque age, the Naves of most churches were capped with wooden roofs.
-This was a format that dated all the way back to the ancient Roman Basilica.
+This was a format that dated back to the ancient Roman Basilica.
 Eventually, the cathedrals of Europe started to get more sophisticated, constructing archways over their naves.
 Builders would essentially compress multiple stone arches together, to create a barrel vault.
 Stone barrel vaults also made churches sturdier and helped out with fire protection too, since there were no exposed wooden timbers in the roof to burn.
 The barrel vault within the Basilica of Saint-Sernin was one of the largest ever constructed in the Romanesque Age.

 Lack of Ornamentation and Detail